International School of Beaverton: International Baccalaureate programs at ISB

 At ISB, all students are full IB students, unless changes must be made to support graduation.
 For 6-10th grade, all students take the middle years programme(MYP), where all students are enrolled in MYP courses and all students must do the personal project in 10th grade.
 Following successful completion of the personal project, completion of the required community service hours, and satisfactory scores in all subjects, students will be awarded the MYP certificate.
 In 11th and 12th grade, all students take the diploma programme(DP), and all students are required to take English A HL, Biology HL, and History HL.
+Students may have additional classes required, depending on their HL and SL choices, such as Extended English, Extended Bio, Extended History, and Extended Math.
+(Specific to 11th grade.)
 Also, all students are required to write the extended essay, take a theory of knowledge(TOK) class, and fulfill creativity, activity, service(CAS)requirements.
 If a students completes those, and receives a satisfactory score on all courses and exams, they will be awarded the IB Diploma.
-Around 70% of students at ISB who try for the diploma are successful.
+Around 70% of students at ISB who try for the diploma are successful, generally most of the graduating class is able to achieve the full IB diploma, that 30% is usually the student's choice.